Let’s face it, parenting today takes work.

 I’d much rather have her associate an iPad with a book, than with Facebook, that’s for sure!

-Lazy Parenting Rule #6: Let Them Eat Cake
+Lazy Parenting Rule #6: Don’t Let Junk Food Enter Your House

 A Dartmouth study of toddlers showed that children as young as 2 mimic their parents food choices, even when selecting items in a grocery store.